Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Introduction

 \section{Introduction}

-Federated Learning (FL) offers a collaborative paradigm to train a shared global model across distributed clients, ensuring data privacy by eliminating the need for direct data transfers~\citep{zhu2021federated,DBLP:conf/aistats/McMahanMRHA17}.
-However, the inherent heterogeneity among clients—often due to their distinct operational environments—generates non-Independent and Identically Distributed (non-IID) scenario~\citep{hu2023generalization,zhu2021federated,zhao2018federated}.
-This distinctness complicates the assessment of FL's generalization capabilities, setting it apart from traditional centralized learning~\citep{yuan2021we,DBLP:conf/icml/MohriSS19}.
+\IEEEPARstart{F}{ederated} Learning (FL) offers a collaborative paradigm to train a shared global model across distributed clients, ensuring data privacy by eliminating the need for direct data transfers~\cite{zhu2021federated,DBLP:conf/aistats/McMahanMRHA17,10106044}.
+Therefore, FL provides a secure architecture to bolster confidentiality and effectively manage diverse sensitive data~\cite{DBLP:journals/comcom/CoelhoNVSN23,10.1145/3678181}, ranging from financial to healthcare information.
+Consequently, FL applications span various domains, encompassing finance~\cite{DBLP:conf/icdm/MaoWHYHY23}, healthcare~\cite{DBLP:journals/comcom/CoelhoNVSN23}, recommendation systems~\cite{10423793}, Internet-of-Things (IoT)~\cite{DBLP:journals/tnsm/WuWL23}, and more.
+However, the inherent heterogeneity among clients—often due to their distinct operational environments—generates Non-Independent and Identically Distributed (Non-IID) scenario~\cite{10304290,hu2023generalization,zhao2018federated}.
+This distinctness complicates the assessment of FL's generalization capabilities, setting it apart from traditional centralized learning~\cite{yuan2021we,DBLP:conf/icml/MohriSS19,huang2024federated}.

-While prevailing research on FL generalization predominantly concentrates on actively participating clients~\citep{DBLP:conf/icml/MohriSS19,DBLP:conf/icml/QuLDLTL22}. it offers a limited view: it addresses the model's adaptability to observed local distributions without reconciling the divergence between observed data distributions in actively participating clients and unobserved data distributions from passive unparticipating clients.
-In real-world settings, numerous clients might remain detached from the training process, due to unstable network connectivity or other constraints~\citep{hu2023generalization,lim2020federated}.
-For example, in cross-device federated edge learning, IoT devices, although reliant on robust deep learning models for edge inferences~\citep{DBLP:journals/corr/abs-2302-09019,DBLP:conf/icml/0005SLW0X22}, often abstain from FL owing to computational and communicative constraints~\citep{tak2020federated}.
-This landscape raises a pivotal question: Can models, honed by active participants, cater effectively to passive clients that do not participate in the training process?
+While prevailing research on FL generalization predominantly concentrates on actively participating clients~\cite{DBLP:conf/icml/MohriSS19,DBLP:conf/icml/QuLDLTL22,wei2022non}. it offers a limited view: it addresses the model's adaptability to observed local distributions without reconciling the divergence between observed data distributions in actively participating clients and unobserved data distributions from passive non-participating clients.
+In real-world settings, numerous clients might remain detached from the training process, due to unstable network connectivity or other constraints~\cite{hu2023generalization,lim2020federated}.
+For example, in cross-device federated edge learning, IoT devices, although reliant on robust deep learning models for edge inferences~\cite{DBLP:journals/corr/abs-2302-09019,DBLP:conf/icml/0005SLW0X22}, often abstain from FL owing to computational and communicative constraints~\cite{tak2020federated}.
+Figure~\ref{fig:system} depicts a FL system, where participating clients gather data to train a global model designed to provide services for non-participating clients.
+This landscape raises a pivotal question: \textbf{Can models, honed by active participants, cater effectively to passive clients that do not participate in the training process?}